Story Elements Game title image

 Story Elements help students retell a fiction story that they’ve read.
 You may hear this commonly referred to as a 5 Finger Retell since there are 5 story elements.

-Story Elements 5 Finger Retell Anchor Chart
+Free 5 Finger Retell Anchor Chart

 • Plot